September 06, 2023 by

 Middle Eastern Chamas: Sous in Morocco and Gam’eya in Egypt

-Chamas in Western Contexts: Investment Clubs and Social Groups
+Chamas in Western Contexts: Investment Clubs and Social Groups as Chamas across Cultures

 Even in Western cultures, Chamas take on different forms.
 Investment clubs are groups of individuals who pool their money to invest in stocks and other assets.
-These clubs provide a platform for financial education and collaborative investment decisions.
+Thus, such clubs provide a platform for financial education and collaborative investment decisions.
 Social Chamas, on the other hand, focus on building friendships and shared experiences rather than financial gain.

-Categorised in:
+Categorised in: ,

 This post was written by Fred Murigi